ropensci/GSODR/cran-comments.md

 * Fix bug that caused the package to run without responding.

-* Fix test that failed on CRAN's Solaris server for some reason.
+* Fix test that failed on CRAN's Solaris server.

 * Removes a working DOI link from the reference for the equation used because win-builder checks say it doesn't work (even though it does and there's nothing wrong with the link any time I check).